mastaan66/dsa_notes/README.md

 This repository is divided into three main sections:

-1. **Problems with solutions**: Contains well-known DSA problems with problem statements, approaches, and examples.
+1. **Problems**: Contains well-known DSA problems with problem statements, approaches, and examples.
 2. **Patterns**: Contains commonly used patterns in DSA, explaining how they can be applied to solve different problems.

 ---